honetools/formats/Service API.md

 * `200 OK.` All good, current version of the aliases was put.
 The header also contains ETag for the aliases.
 * `400 Bad Request.` The document was possibly malformed.
 The JSON error body contains more information.
 Response content type is application/json.
 * `304 Not Modified`.
-The version of the aliases on the server is the same one that is already there, so the aliases weren’t stored.
+The version of the aliases on the server is the same one that is already there.

+### Types

+The optional types.yaml file defines custom types that are known to this document/project.
+It is a feature of [Hone document format version 2.](Document v2.md).

+These simple endpoints let you get or put the custom types content.

+#### Get aliases

+    GET /v1/projects/53551a31e9cb4e000027f3f8/types

+Access level: user token or project token

+Response:

+* `404 Not Found.` This document was not found.
+* `304 Not Modified.` An ETag was included in the request, and the manifest on the server has the same ETag, i.e the client already has the current types.
+* `400 Bad Request.` The custom types are a feature of document format v2, but this document’s manifest is v1, therefore, it cannot contain any custom types.
+The result body is an error with the name `DocumentFormatIncompatibleError`.
+* `200 OK.` The document body contains the custom types content in YAML format, verbatim as it was previously uploaded.
+The content type is application/x-yaml.

+#### Put types

+    PUT /v1/projects/53551a31e9cb4e000027f3f8/types
+    Content-type: application/x-yaml

+Access level: user token

+Response:

+* `200 OK.` All good, current version of the types was put.
+The header also contains ETag for the types.
+* `400 Bad Request.` The document was possibly malformed.
+The JSON error body contains more information.
+Response content type is application/json.
+* `304 Not Modified`.
+The version of the types on the server is the same one that is already there.